A successful investor maximizes gain and minimizes loss. Here are six basic principles that may help you invest more successfully.

 Unless you plan to rely on luck, your portfolio’s long-term success will depend on periodically reviewing it.
 Maybe your uncle’s hot stock tip has frozen over.
 Maybe economic conditions have changed the prospects for a particular investment, or an entire asset class.

-Even if nothing bad at all happens, your various investments will likely appreciate at different rates,.
-This will alter your asset allocation without.
+Even if nothing bad at all happens, your various investments will likely appreciate at different rates, which will alter your asset allocation without.
+For example, if you initially decided on an 80 percent to 20 percent mix of stocks to bonds, you might find that after several years the total value of your portfolio has become divided 88 percent to 12 percent (conversely, if stocks haven’t done well, you might have a 70-30 ratio of stocks to bonds).
 You need to review your portfolio periodically to see if you need to return to your original allocation.
-To rebalance your portfolio, you would buy more of the asset class that’s lower than desired.
-This would be possibly using some of the proceeds of the asset class that is now larger than you intended.
+To rebalance your portfolio, you would buy more of the asset class that’s lower than desired, possibly using some of the proceeds of the asset class that is now larger than you intended.

-Another reason for periodic portfolio review: your circumstances change over time.
-Your asset allocation will need to reflect those changes.
+Another reason for periodic portfolio review: your circumstances change over time, and your asset allocation will need to reflect those changes.
 For example, as you get closer to retirement, you might decide to increase your allocation to less volatile investments, or those that can provide a steady stream of income.

 Disclosure:The content provided in this publication is for informational purposes only.
 Nothing stated is to be construed as financial or legal advice.
 Sterling Group United recommends that you seek the advice of a qualified financial, tax, legal, or other professional if you have questions.